d3datadevelopment/Importer/docs/daux/changelog/010_Changelog.md

 - 0000000: replaced execute to getAll while using select query in category model
 - 0000000: replaced select to delete query in deleteArticleAssign method in Selectlist model
 - 0000000: removed unused deleteArticleAssign in vendor model
-- 0000000: corrected some germans typo's
+- 0000000: corrected some germans typos
 - 0000000: added notice for category import

 ### fixed